Anxiety can be a disabling condition, but it doesn’t have to be. Get help now.

 For people who need to live at home or maintain a work schedule, outpatient treatment may be a better option.
 We offer both inpatient and outpatient treatment for anxiety at our facilities.
 Some people begin treatment as an inpatient and step down to outpatient services, while others begin as an outpatient.

-First, you’ll start with a thorough, no-obligation assessment at our Columbus Springs location, which you can schedule by phone or chat any time, day or night.
-We also take walk-in appointments 24/7.
+First, you’ll start with a thorough, no-obligation assessment, which you can schedule by phone or chat any time, day or night.
+We also take walk-in appointments 24/7 at our Columbus Springs East and Columbus Springs Dublin locations.
 During your assessment, our team will ask you about your medical history, symptoms, and any other emotional concerns you have.

 We’ll then work with you to develop a treatment plan based on your needs and goals.
 Depending on the severity of your symptoms and your health and safety, you may be recommended for inpatient or outpatient treatment.